Let’s get to the nitty gritty of why you’re here; how can chatbots actually enhance your customer’s UX.

 It’s important to make the purchasing process as fuss-free as possible for customers.
 Chatbots bridge that gap and become an extension of a business’ sales team.

 According to SalesForce, 57% of customers are eager to share their sensitive data with chatbots to get more relevant deals and offers.
-This gives brands the opportunity to classify an individual’s wants/needs, in order to serve them personalised products and offers to increase conversion and enhance UX.
+This gives brands the opportunity to classify an individual’s wants/needs, to serve them personalised products and offers to increase conversion and enhance UX.

 *If you handle customer data, ensure your website security is up to scratch with our top tips here.